Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

 However, suppose that sets are implemented using linked lists, where $s_1$ is represented as $[1,2]$ and $s_2$ as $[2,1]$.
 Because $\pstate{\texttt{s} \goesto [1,2]}$ and $\pstate{\texttt{s} \goesto [2,1]}$ are physically distinct states, these terms do not cancel, causing the algorithm to produce incorrect outputs.

-For the algorithm to execute correctly, the implementation of the data structure must satisfy \emph{history independence}.
-We adapt its definition\footnotemark{} from \citet{teague2001}:
+For the algorithm to produce correct outputs, the implementation of the data structure must satisfy the property of \emph{history independence}.
+We adapt its definition from \citet{teague2001}:\footnotemark{}

-\begin{definition}[History Independence] An abstract data structure implementation is \emph{history-independent} if and only if, when any two sequences of abstract operations yield semantically equivalent data structure instances, then the physical representations of the instances are identical. \end{definition}
+\begin{definition}[History Independence] An implementation of an abstract data structure is \emph{history-independent} if and only if, when any two sequences of abstract operations yield semantically equivalent data structure instances, then the physical representations of the instances are identical. \end{definition}

 The implementation of a set as an unsorted linked list is not history-independent, as the lists $[1,2]$ and $[2,1]$ both represent the same set $\{1,2\}$.
-Similarly, implementations of sets such as balanced binary trees or hash tables\footnotemark{} are not history-independent and are unsuitable for use in quantum algorithms that leverage interference.
+Similarly, implementations of sets such as balanced binary trees or hash tables\footnotemark{} are not history-independent and are thus unsuitable for use in quantum algorithms that leverage interference on data structures.

 \paragraph{Unique Linking Structure}

 A history-independent implementation must assign each semantic instance of the data structure a unique linking structure in the underlying representation.
 For example, suppose a set is instead implemented as a sorted list without duplicates.
 The set $\{1,2\}$ is then uniquely represented as the list $[1,2]$, ostensibly satisfying history independence.